project-oak/oak/experimental/offline_attestation/README.md

   additional information (e.g. the client's public key) in the request to allow the server to encrypt the response.

-Since the same public key is used for encrypting all requests this approach does not have the same forward secrecy that is provided by ephemeral keys in the interactive handshake.
-Avoiding the need for a handshake has some advantages
-though:
+- This approach has some advantages compared to the interactive handshake-based
+  approach:
   - Reduced bandwith and latency
   - No need for sticky sessions in a load-balanced environment
+- And some disadvantages:
+  - No forward secrecy since the same public key is used for encrypting all requests
+  - No built-in replay protection

 ## Implementation Details